What Is the Design Thinking Process?

-The design thinking process at its’ core is all about user centric design.
+The design thinking process at its core is all about user-centered design.
 The user’s journey, motivations, and pain points are present in all steps of the process to create a tailored solution.

 There are five steps in the design thinking process.
 Think of these steps as part of a cycle which keeps going around and around until an optimized solution is found.

 Step 1: Empathize

 The first step in the cycle is to empathize.
 Empathy is crucial to the rest of the process because it is how designers can learn about their user.
 When you empathize with someone, you see the world through their eyes.
 In the designer's case, empathy means putting aside their own preconceived ideas to better understand the problem from the viewpoint of the user.
 The goal is to understand the user’s thoughts and motivations beyond collecting quantitative data.

 This happens in any number of ways: observations, direct conversations, surveys, journey maps, etc. For example, Mary is trying to create a solution for a parking shortage on a block with multiple large business offices.
 As a result of the shortage, people are arriving constantly late to work and are often arriving in an aggregated mood.

 To create a solution, Mary needs to understand the journey that the worker goes through on a daily basis without assumptions.
 She may observe traffic in the parking lots or people coming into the building.
 Questions such as “how far away did you have to park today?” or “do you park in the same spot every day?” could give her insight into the workers’ problems.
 She could send out a survey to collect information on parking or host a small forum to get people talking.